 Responding to Temptation

 Do I give in to the enticement of temptation, or do I resist it?
-Sometimes giving in to the temptation is harmless.
+Sometimes giving in to temptation is harmless.
 The little snickers bar that calls my name will generally do me no harm, so long as I keep them to a minimum and am physically active enough.
 But the “Hot Tennis Wives” can be a problem.
 Clicking that link will fill my mind and imagination with images that may take a while to displace.
-And worse, it makes it easier to click on the next link, and the next link, and the next link.
+And worse, it makes it easier to click on the next link, the next link, and the next link.
 Ultimately taking me somewhere I have no business being.

 And this is the progression that James is talking about: desire gives birth to temptation; temptation succumbed to leads to sin; and ultimately sin can lead to separation from God.
 Not all desire is going to tempt us to do wrong.
 Temptation does not automatically lead to sin.
 And giving in to temptation does not immediately separate me from God.
 But it is something I need to guard against.
 Because it does, at the very least, hinder my walk with God.